microsoft/semantic-kernel/samples/apps/copilot-chat-app/README.md

             * You will insert your Azure endpoint key during build of the backend API Server

-        * Under the `“EmbeddingConfig”` block, make sure the following configuration changes to match your instance:
+        * Under the `“Embedding”` block, make sure the following configuration changes to match your instance:
             * `“AIService”: “AzureOpenAI”,` or whichever option is appropriate for your instance.